thatoddmailbox/cloudflare-backup/README.md

 # cloudflare-backup
-cloudflare-backup is a tool that allows automated exporting of all DNS records in a CloudFlare account.
+cloudflare-backup is a tool that allows automated exporting of all DNS records and Page Rules in a CloudFlare account.
 This is useful if you want to keep a backup of your domains, or if you need to search through all the records to look for something in particular.

 ## Usage
 You must create a CloudFlare API token first.
 Follow [these instructions](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345680), and give the token these permissions at minimum: Zone / DNS / Read and Zone / Zone / Read.